February 13

 Large class?
 Have the first three students on each team throw one time instead of having one student throw three times.
 This will help to make sure that everyone gets a chance to participate.

-Note: If you have very young kids, a laundry basket might make an easier target than a trash can.
+Note: If you have very young kids, a laundry basket or toy bin might make an easier target than a trash can.

 Sunday School Games Bible lesson Games for review Build a Tower Challenge Classroom Review Game for Kids

-7. Build a Tower Challenge Sunday School Game
+8. Build a Tower Challenge Sunday School Games

 Ages: 1st Grade and up